-The Nettleman Institute of Land Surveying Engineering Technology, Inc. has a Certificate of Approval from the Texas Workforce Commission (TWC).

-The TWC-assigned school number is: \$5489.
+The Nettleman Institute of Surveying Engineering Technology, Inc., has a Certificate of Approval from the Texas Workforce Commission (TWC) for the Certificate program and a Certificate of Authority from the Texas Higher Education Coordinating Board for the AAS program.
+The TWC-assigned school number is: S5489.